MPA - Master of Physician Assistant - Texas

 3. Submit original transcripts for all previous higher education through CASPA.

-1. Meet all requirements by the application deadline to be considered.
+4. Meet all program-specific requirements by the application deadline to be considered.

 Program specific application requirements

 2. Submit three letters of recommendation.
-These letters of recommendations must be able to provide feedback regarding your preparation for a profession in medicine, including professionalism, work ethic, ethics and character, and academic preparation.
-Letters of recommendation must come from the following: medical providers (MDs, DOs, PAs, etc.), professors, supervisors/employers, and/or mentors.
-Letters must not come from personal contacts such as family members, neighbors, personal medical providers, or religious leaders.
+These letters of recommendations must be able to provide feedback regarding your preparation for a profession in medicine including professionalism, work ethic, ethics and character, and academic preparation.
+Letters of recommendation must come from: medical providers (MDs, DOs, PAs, etc), professors, supervisors/employers, and mentors.
+Letters must not come from personal contacts such as family members, neighbors, personal medical providers, and religious leaders.
 Letters of recommendation are scored.
 Preference is given to candidates who have letters that provide clear evidence of likelihood of success in a healthcare-related field.

 3. Submit results of CASPer for non-academic attributes and/or people skills. acuityinsights.com.
-CASPer scores are scored.
 Preference is given to higher CASPer scores.

-4. Meet the technical standards for admission as follows:
+4. Meet the Technical Standards for admissions as follows:

 1. Candidates must be able to observe and participate in demonstrations and experiments in the basic sciences.